It is never too early to get yourself and your students set up on MME.

 As a teacher, you will be notified via email when your student creates a project - you will need to log in to approve this project.
-You can reject the project if you feel students need to add more information before selecting a mentor.
+You can reject the project if you feel students need to add more information to their project details before selecting a mentor.

-The letter of introduction and description of the project is the only information the prospective mentors receive.
-To make this compelling, have your students share WHY they chose this topic and WHAT interests them (ie. hobbies, career aspirations, favorite things).
+The letter of introduction and research description are the only information the prospective mentors receive.
+To make this compelling, have your students share WHY they chose this topic and WHAT interests them (i.e. hobbies, career aspirations, favorite things).

 You're in luck - your students now have access to a wealth of expertise!
 But how do you know who to choose?

 Encourage your students to think about why this mentor is a good fit.
-Maybe your student feels more comfortable to talk with a graduate student closer in age, perhaps they have mutual areas of interest, or their research is a great match for the project.
+Maybe your student feels more comfortable talking with a graduate student closer in age, perhaps they have mutual areas of interest, or their research is a great match for the project.

 Help your students to make intentional, informed decisions.